CouncilofLorien/counciloflorien.github.io/docs/cards/D/driven-as-by-a-madness.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > _Magic._ _Spirit-_Magic.__ Playable on a spirit-magic-using character facing an attack.
-All characters in his company receive +2 prowess and -1 body against the attack.
+> > _Magic._ _Spirit-magic._ ***Playable on a spirit-magic-using character facing an attack.*** All characters in his company receive +2 prowess and -1 body against the attack.
 Unless he is a Ringwraith, character makes a corruption check modified by -3.
 Cannot be duplicated against a given attack.
 > >
 > > {: .fs-3 }
 > > _“...a great fear fell on all, defender and foe alike...”_ ***---&#65279;LotRV***